skyfire-xyz/skyfire-solutions-smart-news-crawler-demo/crawler-bot-protection-proxy/README.md

 - Ensures the token is associated with the correct seller service
 - Returns 401 Unauthorized for invalid or missing tokens

-### Step 2: Usage Tracking
+### Step 2: Usage Logging

-- **Session Management**: Creates Redis-based sessions for each token
+- Logs all authenticated bot requests for audit and monitoring purposes
+- Records request metadata including user agent, IP address, and timestamp

 ### Step 3: Request Proxying

 - Forwards valid requests to the target website (configured via `PROXY_TARGET`)

-### Step 4: Session Expiration

-- **Automatic Cleanup**: Sessions are automatically cleaned up after the configured expiry time (default: 300 seconds)
-- **Background Monitoring**: A session expiry monitor runs every 30 seconds to remove expired sessions
-- **Final Charging**: Any accumulated charges are automatically charged when sessions expire

 ## 📋 Prerequisites